Coal-tax post: History

-In 1861 a further Act – the London Coal and Wine Duties Continuance Act 1861 – was passed, reducing the area to that of the Metropolitan Police District plus the City of London.
+A further act – the London Coal and Wine Duties Continuance Act 1861 (24 & 25 Vict. c.
+42) – was passed, reducing the area to that of the Metropolitan Police District plus the City of London.
 This stretched from Colnbrook in the west to Crayford Ness, at the mouth of the River Darent, in the east, and from Wormley, Hertfordshire, in the north to Banstead Heath, Surrey, in the south.
 New marker posts (about 280) were erected to show the boundary within which the duty was payable.
-These again cite the Act by regnal year and chapter number, i.e. 24 & 25 VICT CAP 42.
-In some cases, notably on railways and canals, markers made for earlier acts were reused on the new boundary.
+These again cite the act by regnal year and chapter number, i.e. 24 & 25 Vict. c.
+42. In some cases, notably on railways and canals, markers made for earlier acts were reused on the new boundary.
 Most (over 200) of these posts survive.
-Although the title of the Act refers to wine duties, these were collected only in the Port of London: the boundary marks have no connection with the wine duties and it is incorrect to call them "coal and wine duty posts".
+Although the title of the act refers to wine duties, these were collected only in the Port of London: the boundary marks have no connection with the wine duties and it is incorrect to call them "coal and wine duty posts".

 The purpose of the posts was to give notice of where the boundary ran so that no-one could claim ignorance of liability to pay the duties.
 However, in general, duties were not actually collected on the boundary.
 A known exception was the Grand Junction Canal: originally customs officers collected the duties at Grove Park, Hertfordshire.
 After the boundary was changed in 1861 a permanent house for the collector was built at Stockers Lock near Rickmansworth.
 The Queens Head Public House in High Street, Colney Heath, has a post standing close by and it has a "canted front bay said to have been used for the collection of coal tax".
 In other cases the railway and canal companies or local coal merchants calculated the sums due and paid the money to the Corporation.
 The railway companies were initially allowed some coal free of duty for their engines.